southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/BambooHR.md

     ![](images/publish-final-step.png)

 1. After published, the Azure Function will be on your Resource Group.
-We recommend you to trigger it, anyway the Function will execute every day at 1.30am PST.
+We recommend you to trigger it, anyway the Function will execute every Monday at 6am (Buenos Aires, Argentina TZ or 1.30 PST).